Can You Get Second Hand Smoke From A Vape? - Facts & Risks

 You can use electronic cigarettes inside your house.

-But remember — vaping indoors can damage air ducts, negatively impacting the air quality of your home.
+But remember — e cigarette emissions can damage air ducts, negatively impacting your home’s indoor air quality.
 And that’s nothing compared to what it may do to children, young adult members, and other high-risk groups in your house.

 Did you know?
 According to a Tobacco Control Journal report, over 507.74 million children (in 21 countries surveyed) are exposed to secondhand smoke at home.